Scheduling a Feature Film

 This past week I’ve contacted a lot of people about helping.
 Actually, the amazing thing about putting the test online meant that people saw it.
 A few really talented people who I met throughout my time on The Hobbit contacted me and offered their help FOR FREE.
 This is no small deal and I’m gonna take up each and every one of them.

 Also, in the time passed since my last post, me and my team went to Auckland to attend the NZ Film Awards.
 Abby won a table of ten thanks for her Best Actress win for Dick Off in this year’s 48hour Film Comp.
-While there, I met a couple of huge Kiwi heroes of mine, including Neil Finn of Crowded House (we share small-town hometown Te Awamutu) and Gerard Johnstone, director of fantastic NZ horror comedy Housebound, which I reviewed this year on this website.
+While there, I met a couple of huge Kiwi heroes of mine, including Neil Finn of Crowded House (we share small-town hometown Te Awamutu) and Gerard Johnstone, director of fantastic NZ horror comedy Housebound.

 A big win to come out of that night was the fact I ran into Cohen Holloway, a mightily talented and accomplished NZ actor.
 I’d emailed him the script hoping he’d play one of the very important characters and had received no reply.
 However, in the flesh, Cohen said he’d love to jump aboard.
 So I’m gonna hold him to that.
 Plus, it’s in type on the internet now, Cohen, so it’s really real.